hdeadman/strapi-cas-example/README.md

 # Manual steps
+- Note: These steps could probably be automated fairly easily with curl for registering the user and pre-positioning a pre-configured bootstrap.js file on first strapi startup so that the CAS provider is enabled and configured on startup.

 After strapi starts up, browse to `http://localhost:1337` and create an admin account and login to the admin console.

 1. Click on `Settings -> Providers -> CAS`